 - Inspection Fee.
 To recover the costs of ensuring that the operational requirements are met, an allowance for an annual inspection fee could be established.
 The ordinance does not in and of itself establish a fee.
 It simply provides for that option as a subsequent action if the City Council so desires.

-The updated operating requirements apply to all vacation rentals.
-View a list of existing approved (legal) vacation rentals.
 To report an illegal rental or other violation of the vacation rental ordinance, contact Code Enforcement.

 October 2016.
 The City Council unanimously adopted an interim moratorium ordinance on the approval of new applications for vacation rentals while changes to the regulations are discussed and implemented.